 Figure 8 shows that the number of unstable prefixes has changed since the start of 2018.
-The high count of updated prefixes suggests a topology-based oscillation in one of the upstream feeds for this network that appears to affect one half of the total count of prefixes in the IPv6 routing table.
-This instability was partially addressed at the start of 2021 but has since returned in the latter months of 2020.
-The issue with running two discrete routing systems within the Internet is that it is sometimes the case that operational attention remains fixated on the IPv4 routing system, while IPv6 is simply assumed to be working on the basis that the IPv4 network is stable.
-Routing pathologies in the IPv6 network appear to remain unnoticed for many months, and at the end user level the dual stack environment simply masks the issues.
-Failure to connect in IPv6 is silently fixed in the happy eyeballs behaviour mode by rapidly switching to use IPv4 for the affected sessions.
+From 2011 until the start of 2018 the number of unstable prefixes was tracking the total IPv6 table count, with some 10% of announced prefixes being updated each day.
+This jumped to 20% at the start of 2018.
+The high count of updated prefixes suggests a topology-based oscillation in one of the upstream feeds for this network that appears to affect a large subset of the total count of prefixes in the IPv6 routing table.
+This instability was partially addressed 2020 but has since returned in the latter months of 2020.

+An issue with running two discrete routing systems within the Internet is that it is sometimes the case that operational attention remains fixated on the IPv4 routing system, while IPv6 is simply assumed to be working.
+Routing pathologies in the IPv6 network appear to remain unnoticed for many months, and for the end user level the dual stack environment simply masks the issues.
+Failure to connect in IPv6 is silently fixed in applications' Happy Eyeballs behaviour mode by rapidly switching to use IPv4 for the affected sessions when IPv6 reachability is impaired in some way.